 The complexity of today's vehicle electrical systems is constantly growing.
 A vast variety of options is on the market.
 Firmly organized and integrated cross-company development processes are essential, combined with powerful, integrated IT infrastructures to support all cross stakeholders.

 Against this background, the prostep ivip project group “Vehicle Electrical Systems Workflow Forum” and its predecessors have developed standardised data formats for the uniform description of wiring harnesses and related data.
-Providing the Harness Description List (KBL, PSI 19/VDA 4964) and supplementing schemas was a leap forward with regard to the improvement of car electric development processes and their integration in the development processes for complete vehicles.
+Providing the Harness Description List (KBL, PSI 19/VDA 4964) and supplementing schemas was a leap forward regarding the improvement of car electric development processes and their integration in the development processes for complete vehicles.

-But for supporting the whole car electric development processes the provided specifications were not sufficient.
-Therefore, additional use cases have to be addressed.
-The objective of the prostep ivip project group “Vehicle Electrical Systems Workflow Forum” was against this background to name these use cases and on that basis specify the Vehicle Electric Container (VEC) as the required standardised data format in this context.
+However, supporting the whole electric development processes and providing an integrated view on the complete electrical network of a vehicle was not in the scope of the provided specifications.
+Additional use cases must be addressed.
+The objective of the prostep ivip project group “Vehicle Electrical Systems Workflow Forum” is to collect these use cases and specify the Vehicle Electric Container (VEC) based on them as the required standardised data format in this context.

-In the end, the VEC data format specification harmonizes and integrates the already existing solutions with the newly gathered requirements.
-The VEC data format specification addresses a significantly extended field of application, focussing not only on one single wiring harness but on the whole electric system.
-The VEC data format specification is capable of supporting a huge amount of data exchange use cases all along the electric system development process.
+The VEC data format specification harmonizes and integrates the already existing solutions with the newly gathered requirements.
+The VEC data format specification addresses a significantly extended amount of use cases, focussing not only on one single wiring harness but on an electric system as a whole.
+The VEC data format specification supports a great variety of data exchange use cases all along the electric system development process.

-Focus within the VEC specification was to address automotive requirements.
-But it is also expected that the available VEC specification addresses the needs of the aerospace industry and others as well.
+The definition of the VEC was done with a focus on the requirements of the automotive industry.
+However, it is not restricted to this domain and it is expected that the VEC specification is applicable in aerospace industry and others as well.

 Objectives of the recommendation

 This Recommendation contains the specification of the VEC data format with the objective to

+Define a commonly agreed vocabulary and object semantics for the domain of the electrical design process in vehicles

 Facilitate data exchange between development and business partners in the context of physical electric system development and production planning

-Facilitate tool integration as well as tool-spanning traceability and tool-spanning change management
+Enable tool integration as well as tool-spanning traceability and tool-spanning change management

 Reduce complexity and at the same time increase flexibility by better decoupling tools and data

-Provide the perspective in direction to paperless processes
+Support paperless processes

 Provide a perspective for a solution for requirement in the context of long-term preservation